I have a teaching background and love visiting schools, libraries and festivals. Please scroll down for rates and more details about sessions.

 There are a few things you can do to make things run smoothly:

-- Show the students copies of my books.
-Read the blurbs and ask for feedback.
+- Share copies of my books.
+Read blurbs and ask for feedback.

 - If possible read one of my books (or a chapter) to the class before the visit.